davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 <!--[[[fig:reconstruction]]]-->

-Alternatively, it has been suggested that microplate formation along the impinging Pacific-Farallon ridge was more dominant than slab window upwelling, and that these microplates stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999; @VanWijk2001].
+Alternatively, microplate formation along the impinging Pacific-Farallon ridge may have been more dominant than slab window upwelling, suggesting that microplates stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999;
+@VanWijk2001].
 In this scenario, late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial melting mechanism within and directly below the lithospheric lid.
 Both the slab window (or gap) and stalled microplate hypotheses are based on plate kinematic relationships which require a combination of slab window and stalled oceanic microplate segments [@Bohannon1995; @Atwater1998; @tenBrink1999; @Wilson2005].

 The cross-sections presented in @fig:neogene_sections show the first-order crustal relations implied by three potential origins for the sub-Crystal Knob